Frequently Asked Questions

 The Recreation and Middle School/Travel programs are separate operations and are managed accordingly.
 The Recreation registration process requires that a person who plans to tryout for a middle school or travel team cannot register for the recreation program.
 Once a Recreation player’s registration has been completed, the established refund policy applies.
 However, should a player register for the Recreation program then decide to play for a middle school or travel team, HCYP Basketball can issue a credit to the registrant that can be used toward the separate Middle School/Travel (MS/T) team registration fee.
 They would first need to notify the head coach of the MS/T team of this situation who would verify the player’s selection to the team to the MS/T Group Commissioner and the HCYP Basketball Finance Director in requesting the credit.
 The registrant must receive the issued credit BEFORE registering for the MS/T team so the credit can be applied.
 If the registrant pays for the MS/T registration in full without requesting the credit, then HCYP Basketball may offer to issue a site credit for use in a future HCYP Basketball recreation registration or event; however, no refunds can be issued in this instance.

-11. How are teams selected for both travel and recreation?
+11. How are teams selected for middle school, travel and recreation groups?

 This is very possible in the clinic leagues; however, since the older leagues are bound by the draft, the fulfillment of this request cannot be guaranteed.
 If the request can be worked out by the league commissioner in agreement with other coaches in the league without creating an imbalance (one way or another) on any given team, then it is permissible but still not guaranteed.
 This request must be made directly to the league commissioner who directly oversees this area.